Rycona/FF6-BC-Scouter/README.md

 - Display Esper equipability for Esper Allocator seeds ('dancingmaduin' code)
 - Script for the Rage Menu to give info from the cursor without selecting, and maybe being able to sort/highlight by Elemental Affinities, Statuses, or Highest Multiplier
-- Stat and Command overview for all party members from main manu
+- Stat and Command overview for all party members from main menu

+"I do not plan to develop this any further." - Me

 CHANGE LOG
 ------------------------------------------